rackerlabs/support-how-to/content/cloud-servers/new-features-in-general-purpose-and-work-optimized-cloud-servers.md

 -   No requirement to format the entire disk (system disk only) when building your servers

-### Higher memory availability
+### Higher memory capacity

-The General Purpose and work-optimized flavors are available with RAM selection of up to 120 GB per server (up from 30 GB in the Standard server class).
+Work-optimized flavors feature a maximum of 240 GB RAM per server (up from 30 GB in the Standard server class).

 ### Compute